 I truly believe that no two people are the same.

 We certainly introduce a set of tools we believe anyone can apply.
 We have a standard vocabulary that simplifies this process for people.
 But the job doesn’t allow for me to simply copy and paste.
 The ways I engage with someone requires me to listen and be in the moment.
 Actors work tirelessly to rehearse and craft each moment of a performance with specificity, but it’s important they forget it all when the lights come up, so they experience each moment for the first time.
 I think the same applies to us coaches.

 Which words or phrases do you most overuse?

-Kobe! (every time a crumple up a sheet of paper and throw it into the trashcan)
+Kobe!
+(Every time I crumple up a sheet of paper and throw it into a trashcan)